snapscreen/snapodds/README.md

 yarn build
 # Format all Files with prettier
 yarn format
-# Deplpy on Github pages
+# Deploy on Github pages
 yarn deploy

 ```